To see photos commemorating our 130 years of public service, click here.

 The main library operated in this building for 79 years, before moving to a new and expanded quarters in Market Square in 1983.
 This move facilitated a major automation initiative implemented in 1987.
 Since then, automated services enhancements have developed from office automation through a number of upgrades and changes in software applications to full public access to technology opportunities, supported by government and private grants.
 Collections have grown from 2285 books in 1883 to over 215,000 books, audio cassettes, videos, CDs, and DVDs.

 Today, the Saint John Free Public Library consists of this Central Branch and two satellite branches.
 West Branch, the first mall library in the Maritimes, opened in Lancaster Mall in 1967.
 Its initial annual circulation of 58,193 increased to over 100,000.
 East Branch opened in 1968 in Loch Lomond Mall with 5000 books and 1925 patrons.
-It moved to its current location in Westmorland Place in 1973, where it offers over 26,000 items, including a large talking book collection, to 6300 patrons.
+It moved to Westmorland Place in 1973 and to the Saint John Transit Building on MacDonald Road in 2016, where it offers over 26,000 items, including a large talking book collection, to 6300 patrons.

 * Based on information in “The Story of the Saint John Free Public Library 1883-2003 and notes on other Libraries from 1811.”
 Published by the Commissioners of the Saint John Free Public Library in 2003.